jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

     TypeError: withdraw() got an unexpected keyword argument 'enough_balance'

+  because I called the ``withdraw`` :ref:`function<what is a function?>` with 2 keyword arguments and this definition only allows calls with 1 input

 * I add ``enough_balance`` to the :ref:`function signature<what is a function?>`

   .. code-block:: python